 |Model||0-62mph||Top speed||Driven wheels||Power|

-This figure is boosted to nearly 400bhp by the 'Polestar Engineered' version.
-That puts it in contention with purely petrol-powered rivals like the Mercedes-AMG C43, Audi S4 and BMW M340i.
-But unfortunately it's not as convincing and all-round package as any one of that trio.
+This figure was boosted to nearly 450bhp by the T8 Polestar Engineered version, which is also now out of production.
+That put it in contention with purely petrol-powered rivals like the Mercedes-AMG C43, Audi S4 and BMW M340i.
+But unfortunately it wasn't as convincing and all-round package as any one of that trio.

 Volvo V60 Recharge hybrid 0-62mph, top speed and acceleration